klausbrunner/solarpositioning/README.md

 included to validate against the reference code and other sources.

 > [!NOTE]
 > This library is **not** based on or derived from any code published by NREL, ENEA or other parties.
-It is an implementation precisely following the algorithms described in the respective papers.
+It implements the algorithms as described in the respective papers, with minimal adjustments documented below.

 ## Usage